 Open to all firms.
 We’re looking to spotlight lawyers under the age of 40 by the submission deadline who have excelled in the courtroom, in client service and cultivation, in service to bar associations and in performing pro bono work or community service in a volunteer capacity.
 It’s important to note that nominees need not excel in every one of these areas; just a one or two will suffice.
 Please tell us in up to 500 words why the nominee should be named one of the 2020 New Leaders in the Law.
 Please include a high-resolution color photo of the nominee, at least 200 dpi.

-This recognizes lawyers who achieved impressive results in 2019 and demonstrated clear leadership skills that helped them achieve those results.
-Examples include--but are not limited to--winning a big case, helping a firm grow, managing a big deal or getting a key piece of legislation passed (or defeated).
-Attorneys must be leaders at firms with fewer than 200 lawyers.
+This recognizes lawyers who achieved impressive career results and demonstrated clear leadership skills that helped them achieve those results.
+Examples include--but are not limited to: winning significant cases, helping a firm grow, managing a big deal or getting a key piece of legislation passed (or defeated).
+Attorneys must be leaders at firms.
+To nominate yourself, a friend or colleague, please submit a nomination.

 Litigation Departments of the Year